Alnus incana

-Alnus incana, the grey alder or speckled alder, is a species of multi-stemmed, shrubby tree in the birch family, with a wide range across the cooler parts of the Northern Hemisphere.
+Alnus incana, the grey alder, tag alder or speckled alder, is a species of multi-stemmed, shrubby tree in the birch family, with a wide range across the cooler parts of the Northern Hemisphere.
 Tolerant of wetter soils, it can slowly spread with runners and is a common sight in swamps and wetlands.
-It is easily distinguished by its small cones, speckled bark and broad leaves.

 Description

 It is a small- to medium-sized tree 15–20 m tall with smooth grey bark even in old age, its life span being a maximum of 60 to 100 years.
-The leaves are matte green, ovoid, 5–11 cm long and 4–8 cm broad.
+The leaves are matt green, ovoid, 5–11 cm long and 4–8 cm broad.
 The flowers are catkins, appearing early in spring before the leaves emerge, the male catkins pendulous and 5–10 cm long, the female catkins 1.5 cm long and one cm broad when mature in late autumn.
 The seeds are small, 1–2 mm long, and light brown with a narrow encircling wing.
 The grey alder has a shallow root system, and is marked not only by vigorous production of stump suckers, but also by root suckers, especially in the northern parts of its range.
 The wood resembles that of the black alder (Alnus glutinosa), but is somewhat paler and of little economic value.